safakgur/guard/README.md

 * Compound validations.
   E.g. `TrimmedNotNullOrEmpty` for strings.
 * Validations for types where a better suited type exists.
-  E.g. `Email` or `IPAddress` for strings since there is already a `MailAddress` class that should be used to accept email addresses and an `IPAddress` class that should be used to accept IP addresses.
+  E.g. `IPAddress` for strings since there is already an `IPAddress` class.

 [1]: docs/design-decisions.md
 [2]: docs/extensibility.md